exetr/OSSA-Notes/README.md

 #### 4Ps of Defence

 - Policies: direction a company is going to take in order to achieve whatever goals it states in the policy
-- Procedures: detailed seteps, standards and workflow necessary to achieve the milestones needed to ensure policy is complied with
+- Procedures: detailed steps, standards and workflow necessary to achieve the milestones needed to ensure policy is complied with
-- Platforms: deployed to support the delivery and fufiment of the procedures
+- Platforms: deployed to support the delivery and fulfillment of the procedures
 - People: operates the platforms in the manner dictated by procedures in order to attain and be compliant to the policies

 #### 4 Steps of Defending Networks & Systems